top of page

 • Limit your intake of salt

-Studies have shown that following the DASH diet can reduce blood pressure in a matter of weeks.
+Studies have shown that following the DASH diet can reduce blood pressure in weeks.
 That is a fact.
 This diet is proven to work.

 Healthy foods feed the gut-brain axis, health, microbiome, gastrointestinal gi system for you and the gastroenterology doctor